marios-code-path/bootiful-testing/sportsnet-reactive-producer/README.md

 }
 ```

+This `testShouldFetchFavorites` unit simply interacts with mongo to store state, and retrieve it.
+We are able to compose a relatively simple reactive stream, and verify that our data made it into mongo, and back without side-effects.

+The [RunWith(SpringRunner.class)](http://junit.sourceforge.net/javadoc/org/junit/runner/RunWith.html) annotation tells JUnit to start spring-dependency injection and auto-scanning for our test.
+It is a convienence of manually configuring the [SpringJUnit4ClassRunner](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/context/junit4/SpringJUnit4ClassRunner.html) done in prior versions of Spring.

 This `@DataMongoTest` will get executed against the in-memory mongo instance we configured earlier.
 Thus no actual state is kept.
 On the other hand, if you're using real instances, you'll need to ensure that this data gets deleted each time.

 # The WebFluxTest

 Now to the RESTful HTTP services.
 We want to ultimately expose our data to web clients.
-We can acheive this in the reactive world with `WebFlux`.
-Lets put together a single endpoint to use as our entry point.
+We can acheive this in the reactive world with [WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html).
+Lets put together a couple of endpoints to access our app in test (and prod).

 ```java
 @Configuration